rahulganji2000/Personal_Expenses_Tracker/in_python/README.md

-# Personal Expense Tracker Project
+# Personal Expense Analysis & Forcasting in Python

-This project aimed to create a comprehensive data-driven solution to analyze and predict monthly expenses, helping users monitor their spending patterns, identify savings opportunities, and make more informed financial decisions.
+This part is aimed to create a comprehensive data-driven solution to analyze and predict monthly expenses, helping users monitor their spending patterns, identify savings opportunities, and make more informed financial decisions.

 ---
 ## Project Files